LNshuti/equities-tracker/README.md

 1. **Select Companies**: Choose companies such as Apple, Microsoft, and Amazon.
 2. **Select Indicators**: Choose technical indicators like SMA, RSI, or MACD.
 3. **Generate Plots**: View the generated plots in the interactive gallery, displaying the selected indicators for the chosen companies.

-## Code Overview

-- **Global Configuration**: Define global settings and ticker mappings.
-- **Data Fetching**: Functions to fetch historical stock data both synchronously and asynchronously.
-- **Technical Indicator Calculation**: Functions to compute various technical indicators.
-- **Plotting**: Functions to create and convert plots to images.
-- **Gradio Interface**: Functions to launch and manage the Gradio interface for user interaction.